maxzhang686/jsnote/README.md

 ![find](noteimgs/section1e.png)

 A function defines code which doesn't execute right away but which can be executed multiple times by calling the function.

 A function is "code on demand".

 Function parameters are Data that can be provided to the function (input) - available only inside of the function, like local variables.

+**Most importantly**: A function is not "an alternative to a variable".
+It supports a totally different use-case.
+But it's also worth pointing out that variables are NOT restricted to storing numbers or strings.

 defines
 ```js